Patient Safety in Primary Care

 Diagnostic Errors and Delays

 Diagnostics errors, particularly missed or delayed diagnoses, are a common source of error in the primary care setting for both pediatric and adult populations.
-Missed cancer diagnosis is a leading type of diagnostic error and studies indicate that provider communication approaches and system factors, such as difficulty scheduling follow-up appointments, are contributing factors.
+Missed cancer diagnosis is a leading type of diagnostic error and studies indicate that provider communication and system factors, such as difficulty scheduling follow-up appointments, are contributing factors.
 While these articles discuss these factors specifically in the context of missed cancer diagnosis, they have also been shown to contribute to diagnostic error for other health conditions.

 One approach is to implement improvement initiatives that target specific diagnostic errors.
 For example, one AHRQ toolkit is designed specifically to standardize primary care laboratory testing processes.
 A 2019 study evaluating toolkit implementation found that the toolkit was easy to use and that practice staff found guidance for engaging patients regarding test results particularly beneficial.
 Other initiatives practices may consider include interactive educational webinars, provider coaching, use of root cause analysis tools, and regular data collection.